eed3si9n/scalaxb/README.md

 Status
 ------

+The latest is 0.6.3.
 Some things may not work.
 I'd really appreciate if you could run it against your favorite xsd file and let me know the result.